FarnGitHub/Minecraft-Stack-Changer-Mod/README.md

 ## description

-A mod that allowed you to change stack size of every item and include modded one with a single text file
+A mod that allowed you to change maximum stack size of every item and include modded one with a single text file

 this file will be create after the game launch (MinecraftDirectory/config/cutomstacksizelist.txt)

 ## compatibility

-literally everything because Item and Block's stack size are not hardcode thing in this version and can be easily change
+Literally everything as maximum stack size are not hardcode thing (in this version) and can be easily change